Will Smith Player Props: Dodgers vs. Giants

-Will Smith, with a slugging percentage of .432 in his past 10 games -- including two home runs -- will be in action for the Los Angeles Dodgers versus the San Francisco Giants, with John Brebbia on the hill, June 16 at 10:10 PM ET.
+Will Smith, who is batting .200 over his past 10 games, will be in action for the Los Angeles Dodgers against the San Francisco Giants Saturday at 9:10 PM ET.

-In his most recent game, he went 1-for-3 against the White Sox.
+He had a one-hit performance in his most recent game (1-for-2) against the Giants.

 Will Smith Game Info & Props vs. the Giants